mattermost/docs/source/administration/config-settings.rst

 Bind Password
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Password of the user given in **Bind Username**.
-This field is required, and anonymous bind is not currently supported.
+Anonymous bind is not currently supported.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"BindPassword": ""`` with string input.                                                                                  |